 Apparently, I COMPLETELY missed the memo on World Nutella Day.
 This is a holiday I would have definitely participated in!!
 For those that also missed it, World Nutella Day was on February 5.

 This recipe is so simple and only contains 3 ingredients!
-It almost just doesn’t seem fair…but this Nutella Beer Pudding is so rich and creamy.
+It almost just doesn’t seem fair…but this Milk Stout Nutella Pudding is so rich and creamy.

 After making this recipe the first time, I knew I had to make it again because my mom and sister were raving about it!